realBjornRoden/unix/README.md

 `:map` - Enter line command mode, and show key-action mapping<br>
 <br>

-   * VI optional initialization command file `.exrc`, in this case set the tabstop to 4 instead of default 8
+   * VI optional initialization command file `~/.exrc`, in this case set the tabstop to 4 instead of default 8
    ```
    set tabstop=4
    ```